What Is the 17th Amendment?

-The Seventeenth Amendment states that the United States Senate should be made up of two Senators out of each state.
-Each Senator should have one vote and serve six years after being elected by the people.
-The candidates should meet all electors’ qualifications that are required by State Legislatures.
+Each Senator should have one vote and serve for six years after being elected.
+In addition, the candidates should meet all qualifications required by state legislatures.

-Under Article I, Section 3, the Legislatures elected two Senators from each state.
-In the Federal Union, the Senators were in charge of representing the States, and the members of the House represented local voters.
+Under Article I, Section 3, the legislatures elect two Senators from each state.
+In the Federal Union, the Senators were in charge of representing the states, and the members of the House represented local voters.

 The Dissatisfaction of Electing Senators